Mwesigwa-Guma/EmbeddedProjects/Readme.md

 This repository is set up for low-level bare-metal programming, providing detailed control over the hardware.
 The projects utilize different microcontroller boards, including Arduino, ESP32, and STM32, each organized into its respective subfolder.
 The readme file within each subfolder provides more details about the specific project.

-## Testing with Ceedling
+## Testing with Integration Tests

-The projects are set up to handle testing using Ceedling, a test-centered build system for C. Each subdirectory for the boards (Arduino, ESP32, STM32) includes a `test` folder containing test files and a `project.yml` file for Ceedling configuration.
-This setup ensures that the projects are thoroughly tested and maintain high code quality.
+The projects are set up to handle testing using integration tests, as the code is dependent on hardware.
+Each subdirectory for the boards (Arduino, ESP32, STM32) includes a `test` folder containing test files.
+This setup ensures that the projects are thoroughly tested in an environment that closely mimics the actual hardware, maintaining high code quality.

 ## Project Subfolders